Bearer/bearer/docs/guides/gitlab.md

 ### Gitlab Merge Request Diff

-When Bearer CLI is being used to check a merge request, you can tell the Bearer CLI to only report findings introduced within the merge request by setting the `DIFF_BASE_BRANCH` variable.
+When Bearer CLI is being used to check a merge request, you can tell the Bearer CLI to only report findings introduced within the merge request by adding the `--diff` flag.

 {% yamlExample "ci/gitlab/diff" %}